microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 }
 ```

-TypeScript doesn't assume the assignment of `1` to a field which previously had `0` is an error.
+TypeScript doesn't assume the assignment of `1` to a field that previously had `0` is an error.
 Another way of saying this is that `obj.counter` must have the type `number`, not `0`, because types are used to determine both _reading_ and _writing_ behavior.

 The same applies to strings: